keny91/KPointer/README.md

 ### Navigation.
     .
 Forward, backward, pause, trigger calls in each module.
 The idea is to be able to jump to different events depending on the present segment.
+    .
+Video TimeStamps, pause or trigger something passed a time marker.

 ### UI to create Presentations faster.
     .
 A system to link segments, events, transitions, ...  faster